Why Men Don't Reach Out For Help - And What Changes It

 What she installs

 Alongside the corruption of what was already his, something new is being constructed.
-These are not distortions of existing beliefs.
-They are brand new convictions, installed through repetition and delivered with the calm certainty of simple observation, until they stop sounding like her opinions and start sounding like facts.
+These are brand new convictions, installed through repetition and delivered with the calm certainty of simple observation, until they stop sounding like her opinions and start sounding like facts.

-False belief one: "You caused this, so you fix it alone"
+False Belief 1: "You caused this, so you fix it alone"

 The message, delivered through consistent blame-shifting and the reframing of every conflict as something he caused, is that the problems in this relationship are his - which means fixing them is his job, entirely, and reaching out to anyone else is an act of selfishness.
 He is transferring his burden onto people who didn't create it.